rddaps/redesigned-computing-machine/README.md

   # redesigned-computing-machine
   ## Description

-a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server
+a fully functioning Google Books API search engine built with a RESTful API, and refactored to a GraphQL API build, with Apollo Server

 ## Table of Contents